Rediffusion: Last years

 From 1980, the company designed, manufactured, sold, installed and maintained online shopping systems mainly in the UK and achieved a significant number of world firsts.
 The company's name was changed to Rediffusion Computers in 1981.
 During the 1980s, a large part of the company's revenue came from its sales in Eastern Europe and Russia.
-Equipment that met the CoCom directive for the sales of high performance technology to the Soviet Block was supplied to a number of customers the largest of which was Gazprom who used the systems on the Siberian Gas Pipeline project.
+Equipment that met the CoCom directive for the sales of high performance technology to the Soviet Bloc was supplied to a number of customers the largest of which was Gazprom who used the systems on the Siberian Gas Pipeline project.
 In addition there was a steady stream of Polish engineers attending the Crawley training facility to enable them to support and maintain this equipment mainly in Russia but also in other countries in the Eastern Bloc.

 The company was highly innovative and amongst other things developed a signature recognition system for detecting cheque fraud.
 It was one of the first companies to sell a turnkey solution that utilised the newly available Post Office database (PAF) for postcode recognition.
 In 1984, Aldrich led a management buyout and the company became ROCC Computers (Rediffusion's Old Computer Company).
 Aldrich was the largest shareholder and he subsequently bought-out the other shareholders.

 In the 1980s, Rediffusion's cable operations were left behind by the new generation of cable TV networks.
 BET (from 1983 the sole owners of Rediffusion) began divesting and sold off its overseas interests, and at the end of the 1980s, the company was broken up, The rentals business went to Granada, and the cable network systems were sold to the Maxwell Communications.

 Reditronics Jersey was sold to SCK Holdings Limited in 1986, and following BET's retreat from cable and the consequent loss of associated contracts, it ceased trading in 1987.
 The Rediffusion Jersey cable network was sold to Jersey Cable Limited (now Newtel Solutions) in 1988.